28 answers about peptide therapy, RxPepsDirect, and how 503A compounding works.

 - Is peptide therapy FDA approved?

-- Some peptides PeptideRx prescribes are FDA-approved branded drugs (sermorelin, tesamorelin) prescribed in compounded form for individualized dosing.
+- Some peptides RxPepsDirect prescribes are FDA-approved branded drugs (sermorelin, tesamorelin) prescribed in compounded form for individualized dosing.
 Others are compounded under Section 503A of the Federal Food, Drug, and Cosmetic Act for patient-specific prescriptions.
 The 503A pathway is legal but does not require FDA approval of the specific compounded preparation.
 Safety and quality oversight comes from the pharmacy's state board of pharmacy and the prescribing provider.

 Pricing and ordering